Goualougo Triangle – the realm of chimpanzees

 The most remote part of Congo jungle?

-Some of the most remote and intact equatorial forests are found in the area near the junction of the borders of the Republic of Congo, Cameroon and the Central African Republic.
-Here has developed one of the most biodiverse ecosystems in the world – Congo lowland forest.
+Some of the most remote and intact equatorial forests are found in the area near the junction of the borders of the Republic of Congo, Cameroon, and the Central African Republic.
+Here has developed one of the most biodiverse ecosystems in the world – the Congo lowland forest.

 The missing part of Nouabale-Ndoki National Park

-Around 1995 the explorers heard first rumours about a location in the forest south from the national park where animals do not fear from people.
+Around 1995 the explorers heard the first rumors about a location in the forest south of the national park where animals do not fear people.
 Soon after researchers managed to pass the dense forest and swamp and reached the equatorial forest between Ndoki (to the southwest) and Goualougo (to the southeast) rivers and their discoveries here have been sensational.